segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 #### Sending Experiment Viewed events as Non-Interaction for Google Analytics

-If you’re using Google Analytics, you’ll likely want to check this setting in the Segment UI for the Optimizely Web destination:
+If you're using Google Analytics, you'll likely want to check this setting in the Segment UI for the Optimizely Web destination:

   ![non-interaction-flag-setting](https://i.gyazo.com/8614c2b2b1ff63b789c65e1413b08920.png)